 Risk management

-The system has a low risk.
-The main risk is that the system mis-recognises a license plate and someone is fined that does not deserve it.
-This can happen if a letter or number on the license plate is misrecognised by both the algorithm and the controller.
-To manage this risk, people are given the opportunity to object in writing within six weeks via a website (naheffingsaanslag.amsterdam.nl).
-Those who object will be given the opportunity to see the licence plate photo and a situational photograph, if available.
-Any bystanders, unrelated license plates and other privacy-sensitive information will be made unrecognisable in those photos.
+This can happen if a letter or digit on the license plate is wrongly recognised by both the algorithm and the controller.
+To manage this risk, people are given the option to submit written objections within six weeks via a website (naheffingsaanslag.amsterdam.nl).
+People will be given the opportunity to see the photo of the license plate and any situational pictures via this website.
+Any bystanders, unrelated license plates and other privacy-sensitive information are made unrecognisable in those photos.

 Operations